GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 !!! warning

-    Be aware of what is already in your current working directory where you launch your workflow, if there are other workflows (or configuration files) you may encounter unexpected results.
+    Be aware of what is already in your current working directory where you launch your workflow.
+If your current working directory contains nextflow configuration files you may encounter unexpected results.

 !!! question "Exercise"